Nozawa Onsen skied into Golden Week, closing around 6 May

 View Main FAQ

-Nozawa Onsen boasts a longest course of 10km, connecting Yamabiko to the base
+Nozawa Onsen has a longest course of 10km, connecting Yamabiko to the base

 Great Access from Tokyo and also near by sightseeing